mportesdev/mportesdev.github.io/_posts/2021-08-10-joining-sequences-in-python.md

 comments: false
 ---

-This article explores the numerous ways Python offers to concatenate sequences such as lists, strings, byte arrays and other.
+The numerous ways Python offers to concatenate sequences such as lists, strings, byte arrays etc.

 ## Joining sequences of different types